Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 Regarding your need, you can use one of [our implementations](#the-existing-implementations) or even implement yours.

 ##More About More
-Tanaguru can also make controls on CSS, combine selectors, checkers, use data extracted from a javascript script executing while fetching the page,
+Tanaguru can also make controls on CSS, combine selectors, checkers, use data extracted from a javascript script executing while fetching the page and more.
+You can browse the accessiweb 2.2 rules implementations to get more examples of how to implement a rule.
+Any question? let's discuss about it on our mailing-list or on stackoverflow

 ***